Welcome to Oakridge Park

 Patients Failing To Attend Appointments

-In March, a total of 292 patients did not attend appointments that they had booked with one of our Doctors.
+In October 84 patients did not attend appointments that they had booked with one of our Doctors.
 (4 patients per day)

 Anyone who fails to attend on more than three occasions will be reviewed and likely removed from the practice list.